Skip to main content

 By DormantFile · Updated 27 May 2026

-More directors are asking this question in 2026 than ever before.
-Companies House fees rose sharply in 2024 and again this year, ECCTA identity verification has added admin to every active company, and several high-street banks are quietly closing accounts on companies that show no activity.
-The maths on "just leave it dormant" has shifted.
+More directors are asking this question in 2026 than ever before, and the February 2026 fee changes moved the two options in opposite directions: the confirmation statement rose from £34 to £50 a year, while the cost of a voluntary strike off fell from £33 to £13.
+Add ECCTA identity verification, which has put admin on every active company, and several high-street banks quietly closing accounts that show no activity, and the maths on "just leave it dormant" has shifted noticeably.

 This guide walks through the real costs on both sides, the hidden traps, and a short decision framework to settle the call.